lk-geimfari/awesomo/languages/PYTHON.md

 It executes strict naming, consistency, and complexity checks that include but is not limited to `mccabe` and `jones`.
 It also has strict style validation of imports, types, strings, numbers, keywords.
 That goes way beyond PEP8.

-Since internally it is just a `flake8` plugin, all you need to to do is: run your `flake8`!
+Since internally it is just a `flake8` plugin, all you need to do is: run your `flake8`!

 ```
 $ flake8 your_module.py